-In most organizations, there is a dominant personality, the person whose endorsement of an initiative and personal support makes a huge difference.
-One consultant I know calls them the “Elvis” of the organization.
+In most organisations, there is a dominant personality, the person whose endorsement of an initiative and personal support makes a huge difference.
+One consultant I know calls them the “Elvis” of the organisation.
 It’s often the CEO.
-If you can work your connections, get their attention, sell them on the benefit of e-learning to the whole enterprise, you will reap enormous marketing gains.
-When Jack Welch “got” e-learning in the late 1990s, he became the unofficial chief marketing officer for e-learning in GE.
+If you can work your connections, get their attention, sell them on the benefit of elearning to the whole enterprise, you will reap enormous marketing gains.
+When Jack Welch “got” elearning in the late 1990s, he became the unofficial chief marketing officer for elearning in GE.
 It wasn’t easy to get his attention.
 But it was worth the effort.

 5. Find lots of Elvises

-Ok, so maybe your organization doesn’t have just one Elvis, but a network of them.
+Ok, so maybe your organisation doesn’t have just one Elvis, but a network of them.
 Part of your marketing should be to tap into that network.

-The language of Malcolm Gladwell's book “The Tipping Point” is useful for the e-learning marketer.
-In analyzing the way in which social behavior spread like epidemics, Gladwell has identified three groups of people who make things happen:
+The language of Malcolm Gladwell's book “The Tipping Point” is useful for the elearning marketer.
+In analysing the way in which social behaviour spread like epidemics, Gladwell has identified three groups of people who make things happen: